Table of Contents

 Malformations of the pancreas

-If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by two separate glands.
-The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
-This is a quite frequent abnormality, which mostly does not cause any symptoms.
+If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by 2 separate glands.
+The merging of the 2 pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
+This is a frequently occurring abnormality, which mostly does not cause any symptoms.
+In some cases, this anomaly is associated with recurrent episodes of pancreatitis.
 However, its role as a predisposition for pancreatitis is controversial.